ibm-cloud-docs/sell/service-get-start.md

 Register your service in the [{{site.data.keyword.IBM_notm}} Onboarding Workbench](https://www.ibm.com/marketplace/workbench/qualification){: external}.

-1. After securing a pre-approval code from the [Cloud Onboarding Team](mailto:cloudonb@us.ibm.com)
+1. After securing a pre-approval code from the [{{site.data.keyword.cloud_notm}} onboarding team](mailto:cloudonb@us.ibm.com).
-2. From the Provider workbench details page, click **Onboard a new offering**, and complete the registration form.
+2. From the Onboarding Workbench details page, click **Onboard a new offering**, and complete the registration form.
 3. Check your inbox for an email that confirms your registration.

 ## List your service type